benmvp/slides/2019/ato/react-eco.md

   * Too easy to write tests that assume implementation details of your components
 - `react-testing-library`
   * Created by Kent C. Dodds in response to Enzyme problem
-  * Gained a popularity
+  * Gaining a popularity
   * Enables & encourages writing tests that use your components as end users use them
+  * Best used as component integratino tests
-  * It's in between traditional unit tests and E2E tests
+  * In between traditional unit tests and E2E tests
   * Wanna try it out on my next projects
 - All work in your favorite test runner: Jest, Mocha + Chai, etc.